 Concrete offers myriad solutions for use as a building material.
-Whether Portland cement or tar asphalt or permeable pavers, the use of concrete for paving streets, parking lots, and driveways is common all around the world.
+Whether Portland cement or tar asphalt or permeable pavers, the use of concrete for paving streets, parking lots, and driveway repair is common all around the world.
 In the south, concrete is a preferable material to use for pouring driveways since the weather is milder and less freezing and thawing occurs on average.
 While it is more usual in the north for streets to be paved with asphalt, concrete is also very common in the cold country even with the increased risk of spalling.

 Spalling is the process of flaking and chipping in concrete when poor finishing and too much moisture creates a weak surface that can not withstand the effects of freezing and thawing.
 It can also happen when repeated exposure to chemicals such as road ice melt gets built up on the driveway surface after thawing off of vehicles that have driven the major northern highways and locally salt-treated roads.
 However, since concrete has a significantly longer life cycle than other materials such as asphalt, wood, and steel, not only does the installation cost less, the regular maintenance cost of concrete will be lower than other options.